Poland Visa – Types, Requirements, Procedure & Fees

 Polish Visa Duration

-After the approval of your Poland visa, you may reside in Poland for approximately 90 days within a 180-day period.
+If you have filed for a brief stay visa, you may reside in Poland for three months within 180 days once your visa request is accepted.
 With the help of a Poland Schengen visa, you can travel to other Schengen nations too.
 The days spent everywhere in Schengen will contribute to your three-month visa term.

 Living in Poland For More Than 90 Days